Surface plasmon resonance microscopy: Detection of polymer interaction

-Despite of using surface plasmon resonance imaging (SPRi) in biology to characterize interactions between two biological molecules, it is also useful to monitor the interactions between two polymers.
+Despite using surface plasmon resonance imaging (SPRi) in biology to characterize interactions between two biological molecules, it is also useful to monitor the interactions between two polymers.
 In this approach, one polymer, called as host protein HP, is immobilized on the surface of a biochip and the other polymer designated as guest polymer GP is inserted on the SPRi-Biochip to study the interactions.
 For example, a host protein of amine-functionalized poly(β-cyclodextrin) and guest protein of PEG (ada)4.

 SPRi biochip was used for immobilization of HP of different concentrations.
 An array of HP active sites was produced on the chip.
 The attachment of HP was done through its amino groups to N-hydroxy succinimide functionalities on the gold surface.
 First SPRi system was filled running buffer solution followed by placing of SPRi –biochip into the analysis chamber.
 Two solutions of different concentrations of GP was 1g/L and 0.1 g/L were injected in the flow cell.
 The association and the dissociation of both polymers can be monitored in real-time on the basis of change in reflectivity and images from SPRM can be differentiated on the basis of white spots (association phase) and black spots (dissociation phase).
-PEG without adamantyl groups didn’t show adsorption on β-cyclodextrin cavities.
-On the other hand, there wasn’t any adsorption of GP without HP on the chip.
+PEG without adamantyl groups didn't show adsorption on β-cyclodextrin cavities.
+On the other hand, there wasn't any adsorption of GP without HP on the chip.
 Change in SPRi response on the reaction sites is provided by the capturing of kinetic curves and real time images from the CCD camera.
 Local changes in light reflectivity are directly related to quantity of target molecules on each point.
 Variation at the surface of the chip provide comprehensive knowledge on molecular binding and kinetic processes.